sul-dlss/was-pywb/README.md

 # was-pywb

+This repository contains configuration and utilities for the (soon to be released) [pywb] service running at swap.stanford.edu.
-This repository contains a Docker configuration for a SUL [pywb] instance for use in development.
-It uses [nginx] as a reverse proxy in front of pywb, which is configured to use [OutbackCDX] for indexing.
-It uses the default configuration of the stage and prod instances.
+A Docker configuration is included for development, which uses [nginx] as a reverse proxy in front of pywb.

 ## Develop